 Type score model in the search box to find the Score Model module and drag the module to the experiment canvas.
 Connect the output of the Train Model module to the left input port of Score Model.
 Connect the test data output (right port) of the Split Data module to the right input port of Score Model.

-Type evaluate in the search box to find the Evaluate Model and drag the it module to the experiment canvas.
+Type evaluate in the search box to find the Evaluate Model and drag the module to the experiment canvas.
 Connect the output of the Score Model module to the left input of Evaluate Model.
 The final experiment should look something like this: